a6b8/repos2doc/README.md

 | formats          | `Array of Strings`    | At least one value from: "txt" (text), "md" (markdown), "pdf" (pdf)           | `false`    |
 | destinationFolder  | `String`              | Path starting with "./"                               | `false`    |
 | options  | `Array of Objects`              | Insert additional content, currently only supported key 'description'.
 Will insert between overview and file cvontent. content                               | `false`    |

+Options can have following keys `description` and `filter`.
+Find more Information about filters here: [./src/data/config.mjs](./src/data/config.mjs)

 **Example**